Nicky Scarfo Jr.

 Nicodemo Salvatore "Nicky" Scarfo Jr. (born June 9, 1965), sometimes known by the nicknames "Junior", "Nick Promo", and "Mr. Apple" is an American mobster and a member of the Lucchese crime family.
 Scarfo Jr. is the son of former Philadelphia crime family boss Nicodemo "Little Nicky" Scarfo Sr.

-In 1989, Scarfo Jr. was the victim of a notorious assassination attempt by a masked gunman on Halloween.
+In 1989, Scarfo Jr. was the victim of an assassination attempt by a masked gunman on Halloween.
 The attempted hit, by a gunman wearing a Batman mask, occurred at Dante and Luigi's, an Italian restaurant in Philadelphia, Pennsylvania.
 After the murder attempt, his father arranged for him to be inducted into the Lucchese crime family in the mid-1990s.
 Scarfo Jr. became the caporegime of the Lucchese family's Jersey Crew in the early 2000s before getting arrested.

 Early life

 Nicky Scarfo Jr. was born to Nicodemo and Domenica Scarfo.
 He has an older half-brother, Chris (born in 1957), also another older half- brother, Garibaldi (born in 1963), and a younger brother, Mark (born in 1970).
 Nicky is the first cousin of Phil Leonetti, an admitted former underboss of the Philadelphia crime family.

 The Scarfo family moved from Philadelphia to Atlantic City, New Jersey before Nicky Jr.'s birth.
 Nicky Scarfo Jr. grew up on North Georgia Avenue in the Ducktown section of Atlantic City.
 His grandmother, Catherine Scarfo, owned the building and lived there.
 Nancy and Phil Leonetti also lived in the building.
 Despite his father's position within the Philadelphia mob, the Scarfos were not wealthy while Nicky was growing up.

 In 1980, Scarfo Sr. became Philadelphia crime family's consigliere, and then in 1981 he was named family boss.
 Only then did the Scarfos begin to live a more lavish lifestyle.
 In 1983, Nicky graduated from Holy Spirit High School in Absecon, New Jersey.
 By one account, Nicky Scarfo Jr. was not involved in crime during his teens and did not intend to become involved in the syndicate.
 As one classmate noted, "When I knew him, he was a good guy.
 He was just a regular guy who tried to do the right thing and everyone knew who his father was, but we never talked about that."